tomcritchlow/new-mba/about.md

 layout: page
 ---

+The NEW MBA is an online education platform run by Tom Critchlow.
+The mission is to help mid-career and senior leaders become more confident and capable; to work with more impact, influence and agency.

+## Backstory

 I was lucky.
-Early in my career I worked for good bosses, and I worked in an industry that was young and wild.

-These two things meant that there weren’t many sacred cows - there wasn’t an established “way of doing things” that I had to follow.
+Early in my career I worked for good bosses, and I worked in SEO - an industry that was young and wild.
+These two things meant that there weren’t many sacred cows - there wasn’t an established *“way of doing things”* that I had to follow.

 So from the beginning of my career I was free to ask the question “What is the most useful way for me to be effective?”